vapor-ware/synse-docs/docs/server/user/configuration.md

 hero: Configuration
 ---

-This page describes all of the configuration options and methodologies for Synse Server.
+This page describes the configuration options and methodologies for Synse Server.
 It has a sane set of default configurations allowing it to run "out of the box", however minimal configuration is required to register any plugins with it.